wasmi-labs/wasmi/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `wasmi` by you, as defined in the APACHE 2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Wasmi by you, as defined in the APACHE 2.0 license, shall be dual licensed as above, without any additional terms or conditions.